vismayluhadiya/chalo-assignment/README.md

 ##App is live on
 https://chalo-assignment.onrender.com/

-Please copy pase the url in browser to view
+Please copy paste the url in browser to view

 ## Available Scripts